Tomjg1/gitWorkshop/README.md

 ```
 git config --global alias.lg "log --color --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit"
 ```
+- We can now use `git lg` to call a lovely looking git log graph!
+- Note that this does not have --all in it, and it can be included if you would like, or just add it when you want to see paths of all branches
+`git lg --all -10`

 ## Git Checkout
 ```